Satisfactory Academic Progress

 A student who fails to meet the above four conditions will be suspended from their program.

 A student who does not meet the conditions of probation will be suspended.
-Students may request reinstatement from a suspension by completing and submitting the Request for Reinstatement form to the Associate Dean for Graduate Programs.
+Students may request reinstatement from a suspension by completing and submitting the Request for Reinstatement form.
 The request should offer a clear explanation of changed circumstances and how the student plans to raise his/her cumulative GPA to 3.0.
 The request must be submitted within one semester of being suspended.

 Students suspended in: